kanan-kulkarni-702/kanank2/docs/ScalarDL Analysis and Implementation.md

 Note:

-   1. Refer to the Compose File `docker-compose-ledger-auditor.yml` in the shared folder - ScalarDL withMySQL Reference.
+   1. Refer to the Compose File `docker-compose-ledger-auditor.yml` in the shared folder - ScalarDL with MySQL Reference.
    2. MySQL DB is used for Ledger & Auditor.
    3. It is assumed that you have generated certificates for Ledger and Auditor and kept them in the fixture folder inside 'ScalarDL withMySQL
       Reference'.